 The Non-Proliferation Treaty prohibits the nations who don’t have nuclear weapons from acquiring them, at the same time prohibiting the nuclear states from helping others in acquiring the weapons.
 At the same time working towards total disarmament.
 The International Atomic Energy Agency, which is the successor of the United Nations Atomic Energy Commission verifies the compliance with the treaty.
 The compliance, in turn, is enforced by the United Nations Security Council.

-There are a total of nine nations who possess nuclear weapons.
+There are a total of nine nations that possess nuclear weapons.

 Five of the nations namely – US, UK, France, Russia and China have signed the treaty.
 The remaining four nations namely – India, Pakistan, Israel and North Korea have not signed the treaty and thus not a party to the treaty.